Think not of yourself as the architect of your career, but as the sculptor.

 Learn from Mistakes

-Always be learning from your mistakes in order to make the most of second chance opportunities.
+Always be learning from your mistakes to make the most of second chance opportunities.

 Manage Difficulties and “Change”